When preparing for a job interview, you should be at the top of your game.

 3. Find out about the company culture and values

-Finding out about the company culture and values is an important step in ensuring that the company is a great fit for you, as well as you for the company.
-You may find at this stage that you don’t actually agree with the company beliefs which may make you consider applying to another company.
+Finding out about the company culture and values is an important step in ensuring that the company is a great fit for you and you for the company.
+You may find at this stage that you don’t actually agree with the company beliefs, which may make you consider applying to another company.
 But even better, you may find you love the company culture and see it as a great fit for you.

 4. Practice interview questions and answers

-It’s extremely important you practice how you’ll answer interview questions.
-Now you can’t know in advance what you’ll be asked but you can gain some idea by looking at the desired skills and experience required from the job description and look at example interview questions that will ask about your experience in these areas.
+You must practice how you’ll answer interview questions.
+Now you can’t know what you’ll be asked in advance.
+Still, you can gain some idea by looking at the desired skills and experience required from the job description and looking at example interview questions that will ask about your experience in these areas.

 We’ve written a great post on how to answer interview questions using the STAR method.
 Check it out here.